Languages given by Finite Automata over the Unary Alphabet: The Nondeterministic Finite Automata Comparison Algorithm

-\begin{proof} Let $n$ denote the maximum number of states of the two automata.
-One can transform the nondeterministic finite automata into Chrobak Normal Form \cite{Ch86} where it consists of a ``stem'' of up to $n^2$ states followed by parallel cycles which, together, use up to $n$ states.
-Note that one can assume that the two stems have the same length, as each stem can be made one longer by moving the entry point into each cycle by one state and adding one state at the end of the stem which is accepting iff one of the nodes at the prior entry points was accepting; this is done repeatedly until the stems have the same length, at most $O(n^2)$ times.
-The comparison of the behaviour on the stems of equal length before entering the cycles can just be done by comparing the acceptance mode of the states of the same distance from the start.
+\begin{proof} Without loss of generality assume $n$ is large enough so that the prime number theorem and other bounds needed below apply.
+In polynomial time in the number of states $n$, a nondeterministic finite automata can be transformed into the Chrobak Normal Form \cite{Ch86}, where it consists of a stem of up to $n^2$ states, followed by parallel cycles which, together, use up to $n$ states.
+Let $N_1'$ and $N_2'$ denote the corresponding coverted NFAs.
+Without loss of generality, assume that the stems of $N_1'$ and $N_2'$ have the same length.
+To see that this is without loss of generality, note that in the Chrobak Normal Form, a stem can be made one longer by adding one state at the end of the stem and shifting the entry point into each cycle by one state.
+The new state in the stem would be accepting iff one of the prior entry points in the cycles was accepting.
+This can be done repeatedly (at most $O(n^2)$ times) until the stems have the same length.

-For comparing two NFAs in such a normal form, the comparison of the cycle part is therefore the difficult part.
-For the following, one ignores the stems and considers the special case where the NFA just consists of disjoint cycles, each of them having one start state and the only nondeterminism is the choice of the start state, that is, the cycle to be used.
+The comparison of the behaviour of the NFAs on the stems of equal length before entering the cycles can be done by just checking if the corresponding states at the same distance from the start are both accepting or both rejecting.
+For comparing two NFAs in Chrobak Normal Form, the comparison of the cycle part is therefore the difficult part.
+Thus, for the following, assume without loss of generality that $N_1'$ and $N_2'$ are in the Chrobak Normal Form, and do not have any stem.
+These NFAs thus consist only of disjoint cycles, each having one start state and the only nondeterminism is the choice of the start state, that is, the cycle to be used.